-9 Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
-If not, was the school 10 district's number of days of cash on hand greater than or equal to 60 days?
-10 Did the school district average less than a 10 percent variance (90% to 110%) 10 when comparing budgeted revenues to actual revenues for the last 3 fiscal years?
-10 11 Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
-If the school district's increase of 8 students in membership over 5 years was 7 percent or more, then the school o district automatically passes this indicator.
+Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
+If not, was the school district's number of days of cash on hand greater than or equal to 60 days?
+(See 10 ranges on page 7.)
+10 This indicator is not being scored.
+10 Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
+If the school district's increase of students in membership over 5 years was 7 percent or more, then the school district automatically passes this indicator.
+(See ranges on page 7.)
+6 Was the debt per \$100 of assessed property value ratio sufficient to support future debt repayments?
 (See ranges on page 8.)
-12 Was the debt per \$100 of assessed property vale ratio sufficient to support future 8 debt repayments?
-(See ranges on page 8.) o 13 Was the school district's administrative cost ratio equal to or less than the 8 threshold ratio?
+8 Was the school district's administrative cost ratio equal to or less than the threshold ratio?
 (See ranges on page 8.)
-O 14 Did the school district not have a 15 percent decline in the students to staff ratio over 3 years (total enrollment to total staff)?
-If the student enrollment did not 10 decrease, the school district will automatically pass this indicator.
-15 Was the school district's ADA within the allotted range of the district's biennial pupil projection(s) submitted to TEA?
-If the district did not submit pupil 5 projections to TEA, did it certify TEA's projections?
-16 Did the comparison of Public Education Information Management System Ceiling (PEIMS) data to like information in the school district's AFR result in a total Passed variance of less than 3 percent of all expenditures by function?
-1 0000 0 17 Did the external independent auditor report that the AFR was free of any instance(s) of material weakness in internal controls over financial reporting and G :1: compliance for local, state, or federal funds?
-(The AICPA defines material Ceiling weakness.)
-(If the school district fails indicator 17, the maximum points and Passed highest rating that the school district may receive is 79 points, C = Meets 18 Standard Achievement.)
-Did the external independent enditor indicate the AER was free of env 10 Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+8 Did the school district not have a 15 percent decline in the students to staff ratio over 3 years (total enrollment to total staff)?
+If the student enrollment did not decrease, the school district will automatically pass this indicator.
+10 15 This indicator is not being scored.
+5 Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
+(If the school district fails indicator 16, the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)
+Ceiling Passed Did the external independent auditor report that the AFR was free of any instance(s) of material weakness in internal controls over financial reporting and compliance for local, state, or federal funds?
+(The AICPA defines material weakness.)
+(If the school district fails indicator 17, the maximum points and highest rating that the school district may receive is 79 points, C = Meets Standard Achievement.)
+Ceiling Passed Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
 (The AICPA defines material noncompliance.)
-10 local, state, of redefal funds: (The Alera defines material holicomphanee.)
-19 Did the school district post the required financial information on its website in 17 accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statues, laws and rules that were in 5 effect at the school district's fiscal year end?
-20 Did the school board members discuss the district's property values at a board meeting within 120 days before the district adopted its budget?
-(If the school Ceiling district fails indicator 20 the maximum points and highest rating that the school Passed district may receive is 89 points, B = Above Standard Achievement.)
-94 Weighted Sum 1 Multiplier Sum (100 Ceiling) 94 Score
+10 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statues, laws and rules that were in effect at the school district's fiscal year end?
+5 Did the school board members discuss the district's property values at a board meeting within 120 days before the district adopted its budget?
+(If the school district fails indicator 20 the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)
+Ceiling Passed Q) Weighted Sum Multiplier Sum (100 Ceiling) 90 Score